kcjengr/probe_basic/docs_src/source/quick_start.rst

 https://forum.linuxcnc.org/qtpyvcp/48401-configuration-file-conversion-doc-for-probe-basic-py3

-**To uninstall enter each of the following commands one at a time or which ever items you wish to uninstall in main terminal and press enter.
+**To uninstall enter each of the following commands in order one at a time or which ever items you wish to uninstall in main terminal and press enter.
 This will completely remove each package:**

 ::

     sudo dpkg -P python3-probe-basic

+    sudo dpkg -P python3-qtpyvcp

     sudo dpkg -P python3-hiyapyco

-    sudo dpkg -P python3-qtpyvcp